Dr. Hootan Daneshmand

-The amount of fat needed for a fat transfer breast augmentation depends on how much volume you need for the breast size to look reasonable.
-Surgeons typically need anywhere from 200-500 cc’s.
+The amount of fat needed for this procedure depends on how much volume you need for the breast size to look reasonable.
+Surgeons typically need anywhere from 200-500 cc’s of fat.
 This should be enough to take your breasts up by one whole cup size.

 To get this amount of fat, they may harvest from one area, or multiple different areas, depending on your body type.
 Cells may be taken from the abdomen, thighs, love handles, arms, and even the neck.

-If you seek a more natural way to enhance your breast size all while contouring your body, a fat transfer breast augmentation may be perfect for you.
-Schedule a consultation with our board-certified plastic surgeon Dr. Hootan Daneshmand to get started on your journey today.
-Dr. D will answer your questions, address any concerns, and discuss the benefits a fat transfer breast augmentation may have for you.
-You can call our Orange County location at 949-359-8397 or our Bakersfield location at 661-491-7673.
+If you seek a more natural way to enhance your breast size while contouring your body, a fat transfer breast augmentation may be perfect for you.
+Schedule a consultation with our board-certified plastic surgeon Dr. Hootan Daneshmand to become a patient today.
+Dr. D will answer your questions, address any concerns, and discuss the benefits a fat grafting breast augmentation may have for you.
+You can call our Orange County location at 949-359-8397.

 Be sure to check out our breast surgery before and after photos here.